 803 Nutrition Intervention Advanced Research Seminar (2).
 Prerequisites, NUTR 801 and 802.
 Development of critical thinking skills in the analysis of important nutrition and policy interventions.
 The course will examine conceptual models, research designs, intervention strategies, and measures of effectiveness.
 Course may be repeated once.

-809 Applied Qualitative Research Methods (2).
-Introduces students to qualitative research methods with an emphasis on their use in nutrition-related programmatic research.
+809 Qualitative Research Methods in Nutrition (2).
+Permission of the instructor.
+Introduces students to qualitative research methods with an emphasis on their use in nutrition-related programmatic research, both locally and globally.
 Uses a combination of didactic, interactive, and applied techniques to teach qualitative research knowledge and skills.
-Introductory course; subsequent courses in qualitative methods, particularly for data analysis, is strongly recommended.
+Students will work in teams to collect several types of qualitative data on a project that they design.

 810 Physical Activity Epidemiology and Public Health (EPID 810) (3).
 See EPID 810 for description.

 811 Development and Evaluation of Health Promotion and Disease Prevention Interventions (HBEH 811) (3).
 See HBEH for description.